 Safe Brands of Pet Food

-The following lists are from Best Cat Food for Cats: (4) Note that I have crossed out those whose formulas have changed (due to action by the AAFCO) since the referenced article was published.
+The following lists are from Best Cat Food for Cats, as of Jan 2018 (4).
+Note that I have crossed out those whose formulas have changed (due to action by the AAFCO) since the referenced article was published.

 Wet or dry brands that do not contain sodium selenite:

 - BFF (Best Feline Friend) – All canned and Oh My Hydration pouches.

 - Fancy Feast

 - Feline Natural

 - Friskies – Tasty Treasures line [and certain other canned food]

 - Fussie Cat – canned.

 - Hill’s Science Diet – some canned is sodium-selenite-free, but kibble contains sodium selenite; be sure to read the label for ingredients.